 "Well, try me, I might just surprise you" I replied.

 "It's not that easy to explain, I don't even know if I'm supposed to tell you anything about it", Link said, sounding frustrated, whether at me or at the situation, I didn't know.

 "Why not?
 Link, you can trust me.
 I'm your best friend, right?
 And best friends don't keep secrets from each other.
 Maybe I can help, somehow".

 Link's brow furrowed.
 "You called me Link…why did you do that?"

-"Because this is serious, and I only use your real name when I'm really serious".
+"Because this is serious and you can trust me".
 I really was serious, and I wanted him to know how important this conversation was and how much I wanted to help him.

 There was a long pause.
 I was waiting for him to say something, anything about what was going on.
 When he stayed quiet, I gave him a searching look and said, "Well?"